DevOpsTutorials/git-tutorial/README.md

 Create a new PR by clicking on the `New pull request` button against your branch.

 A PR is essenatially a merge between two branches, usually a merge of feature branch into the parent branch it based on.
-In this sample case, merging `tk-change-message` into `master`.
+In this sample case, merging `YOUR-BRANCH-NAME` (example: `tk-change-message`) into `master`.

 A PR is reviewed and approved by team members prior to merging.